mahtabnejad90/playwright-project/README.md

 `npx playwright test --grep @customTag`

 Note: replace `**BrowserName**` with the actual valid browser value such as; `Chromium`, `Firefox`, `Webkit` or `Edge`

+## Debugging

+In order to debug your test/s, you can use the `--debug` flag at the end of your test execution command.
+This flag will pop up the playwright inspector and will allow you to debug your test/s step by step.